• Skip to primary navigation

 Delicious and easy Glazed Cranberry Orange Muffins are made with fresh cranberries, orange zest, and have a sweet orange glaze.
 Perfect treat for your holiday brunch!

-Overhead photo of cranberry orange muffins with a glaze.
+overhead photo of glazed cranberry orange muffins on a plate.

 Got leftover cranberries?
 This recipe is a fast, easy, and delicious way to use up those fresh frozen cranberries.
 And, if you love muffins, be sure to try these Blueberry Ricotta Muffins or my Blueberry Peach Muffins!